SamDeka28/lane-js/readme.md

 ```
 > Any static asset that needs to be used in the application should be put inside the `static` directory and the path should be registered in the `template_static` key and should be passed to the server method

-If you are using the ejs engine, you need to sepecify template_engine : "ejs" in the object passed to the render method:
+If you are going to use the ejs engine, you need to sepecify template_engine : "ejs" in the object passed to the render method or to the serverOptions:

 ```
-let user = await User.find(); /* fetching the data from the database */
-let content = await render({ "templateName": "index.ejs", "template_engine": "ejs", "data": { "data": user }, res: res })
+let title ="Welcome to laneJs" let content = await render({ "templateName": "index.ejs", "template_engine": "ejs", "data": { "title": title }}) res.end(content)
 ```

 ```